 Our work also encompasses private nurseries.
 In 2014 we identified nearly one hundred nurseries which were subject to concerns over their teaching of creationism as scientifically valid, or were failing to promote British values.
 As a result of the investigation, the DfE decided to ban creationist and extremist nurseries from receiving state funding.
 However, in January 2015 a follow up investigation by Humanists UK revealed that many of the nurseries were continuing to receive state funding in spite of the ban, something we are continuing to try and resolve.

-We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education – the only full-time campaigner on these issues in the UK.
-We’ve not yet raised his salary for 2018 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education.
+We’ve not yet raised her salary for 2019 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.

 You can help us by passing on any information or concerns you have about a private religious school in your area.
 If you are a current or former pupil at such a school and would like to report an issue or write about your experience, please email us.